Written by Philippa Walsh

 “One minute you’re filled with elation, feel at your creative best, are doing great at work and are able to perform on seemingly little sleep.
 Three weeks later, you take an almighty crash.
 Any motivation you had has packed up and left, you can’t stop the feelings of worthlessness and self-loathing, and you only have enough energy to pull the duvet further over your head.
 Before you know it, you’ve spent five weeks in bed and you can see no end to the darkness that’s hijacked your head”.

 This is one example of what bi-polar might feel like.
 Kate had experienced these terrible booms and busts for fifteen years and it sadly stole most of her twenties.
-I never did understand back then why she wouldn’t answer her phone for days at a time (had I been a therapist then, I might have had more insight).
-She once joked to me “If I had a pound for every day I’d spent in bed hiding from the world, I could probably retire at 45”.
+I never did understand why she wouldn’t answer her phone for days at a time (had I been a therapist back then, I might have had more insight).

 Courageously, Kate sought professional help.
 Admittedly, it had been long overdue.
 Six weeks later, (not at all bad for the NHS), Kate became the rather relieved recipient of a formal diagnosis of bi-polar.